JeffreyGaydos/music-database-generator/Schema/SCHEMA_README.md

   - Foreign key to the `Artist` table
 - `TrackID`
   - Foreign key to the `Main` table
-- `TrackOrder`
-  - The position this track holds within the associated album

 ## **ArtistPersons**
 This table adds a 1-many relationship to the **Artist** table to map the real name of the artist (members) to the artist "stage name"